buildpacks/docs/content/docs/features/experimental/export-to-oci-layout.md

 layout-repo-dir = "<$HOME>/.pack/layout-repo"
 ```

-The configuration shows the experimental mode was **enabled** and a local directory to save images on disk was configured to path `<$HOME>/.pack/layout-repo`.
+The configuration shows the experimental mode was **enabled** and a local directory to save images on disk was configured to path `<$HOME>/.pack/layout-repo`. `layout-repo-dir` is being used as a [local repository](https://github.com/buildpacks/rfcs/blob/main/text/0119-export-to-oci.md#how-it-works)
+to save images requires by `pack build` command in OCI layout format.

 ### 2. Build the app